Complaints about flooding and land drainage issues

 - decide if and what action is warranted and take that action within a reasonable time

 - improve procedures so that the same problems do not occur again.
-For example, we have asked councils to review their procedures and liaison arrangements with the Environment Agency.

 Examples of some complaints we have considered